rowangithub/DOrder/README.md

 In the result type, we see that the output list is correctly sorted, where _cons_ represent the Cons data type constructor of list.

-Readers are welcome to validate the experimental results listed in the paper.
+Readers are welcome to validate the experimental results listed in Tab.5 of the paper.

 <a href="https://www.cs.purdue.edu/homes/zhu103/pubs/example.pdf">
 	More examples on DOrder output (example syntax follows the paper and